zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 sys	0m0.357s
 ```

-Notably, this requires an Internet connection *even if* Pip's cache already contains the new version wheel - because it will contact PyPI to check if there's anything even newer.
+Notably, this *does* require an Internet connection *even if* Pip's cache already contains the new version wheel - because it will contact PyPI to check if there's anything even newer.
 So it could stutter if your connection is interrupted.

-You could do the upgrade manually afterwards instead, but that isn't any faster (although you can avoid the need for an Internet connection if you specify an exact version and already have it cached).
+You could do the upgrade manually afterwards instead, but that isn't any faster (although you can avoid the need for an Internet connection if you explicitly put a Pip wheel somewhere and explicitly tell Pip to install from that wheel).

 ## Don't Worry, Dear, I'll Have Your Pip